 The Maremma, on the other hand, has a far more Mediterranean climate and feel.
 The gently undulating hills here are sunbaked and covered in scrubland.
 Lower elevations bring warmer temperatures moderated by the nearby Tyrrhenian Sea, and it’s here that Brancaia farms for their richest expressions of wine.
 However, it’s important to note that the estate doesn’t irrigate these vineyards, as winemaker Barbara Widmer feels that would reduce the character and depth of flavor in the grapes.
 Instead, she plants vines that she knows can tolerate the climactic conditions, specifically Petit Verdot, Cabernet Sauvignon, and Cabernet Franc.
 Together, these two areas give Brancaia an incredible wealth of grapes and styles to choose from, ensuring a consistency of quality in her blends from vintage to vintage.

 ““One of the most impressive track records of a modern Tuscan blend that I can think of.”

 - Monica Larner, Wine Advocate, September 2019

 As for the wines themselves, they can be characterized as being in the Bordeaux-model.
 Barbara adjusts her blends from vintage to vintage based on harvest factors in each estate.
 This way, she can bring out the best possible expression in her top wines, while declassifying additional grapes into her three-estate blend, Tre.
-In the end, this gives the wines at the top of her portfolio remarkable consistnecy and character, while her more accessible bottlings represent a staggering value.
+In the end, this gives the wines at the top of Brancaia’s portfolio remarkable consistency and character, while the more accessible bottlings represent a staggering value.

 IMPORTED PORTFOLIO OVERVIEW